intGus/calculator-react/README.md

 ---

-You can see the live preview here
+You can see the live preview [here](https://intgus.github.io/calculator-react/).